 Children are very welcome to help with letting the animals out, feeding them and collecting eggs in the morning and evening and will be asked to wash their hands afterwards, please could you enforce it!

-Dogs – we love our labrador Molly and are very happy to allow dogs to stay in the two designated tents as long as they stay off the furniture and out of the bedrooms.
+Dogs – we love our labrador Molly and diva pug Margot and are very happy to allow dogs to stay in the two designated tents and Cabin as long as they stay off the furniture and out of the bedrooms.
 The decked area in front of your tent has a dog/toddler gate, to keep them enclosed and they should be on a lead when out of the tent.
-Dog bins are provided and the hose pipe under the deck is for muddy paws.
+Dog bins are provided at the car park and in the orchard and the hose pipe under the deck is for muddy paws.

 Please don’t leave the dogs alone in the tents during the day, as it can be very stressful for them and could cause damage.
 When the sheep and lambs are in the field, please be extra vigilant, as even a dachshund has been known to kill a pregnant ewe and that is definitely not the idyllic image of the countryside that we want the children to take home with them!